Last updated on March 3rd, 2020 at 11:18 am

 Nevertheless, W3C is actively working with promoters of DotMobi to standardise the development of websites intended specifically for mobile devices.

-Building to a specific device – as DotMobi encourages – has immediate attractions.
+Developers could choose to build websites specifically for mobile devices or adapt existing sites.
+Building device-specific content had its advantages, including optimised user experiences.
 Websites can be tailored to the mobile environment.
 Content optimised for small screens.
 Delivery and interaction will be far swifter without extraneous markup.
 And, importantly, the user experience will likely be far more enjoyable because the type of content will be geared to user expectations.

 Of course, this could all be achieved without building a specific DotMobi site by purposing the site for mobile devices under a .com or other TLD but mobile browsers will likely afford precedence to the domain suffix simply through belief in functionality.

-Adaptive browsers
+Adaptive Browsers

 The final alternative for developers is to build for the Web and leave the rendering to the mobile device.
 While this may sound attractive it does present problems, if nothing else with the verbosity level of information delivered.

-Both Nokia and Opera Software offer small screen browsers which provide viewing of websites not specifically written for mobile devices.
+Both Nokia and Opera Software offer small-screen browsers which provide viewing of websites not specifically written for mobile devices.
 While this may be innovative (certainly concerning navigation) and in line with the vision of a single device-independent web, it does not address the issue of device nature: delivering content appropriate for use.

 Wireless networks

 Apart from the wireless networks proliferating for mobile phones, other forms of wireless provision were under development and these were mostly concerned with the transmission of information to and from PCs.
-Contemporary WiFi (Wireless Fidelity) networks using the 802.11 standards run at far higher frequencies (think speeds) than do mobile or cell phone connections, anywhere from 2.4 GHz to 5GHz.
+Contemporary WiFi (Wireless Fidelity) networks using the 802.11 standards run at far higher frequencies (think speeds) than do mobile or cell phone connections, anywhere from 2.4 GHz to 5 GHz.

 WiFi networks are currently used to connect PCs to either LANs (Local Area Networks) or directly to the Internet.
-WiFi hotspots – located at airports, hotels, internet cafes, shopping malls, business locations – offer reception coverage from an office area to a block or, as overlapping hotspots, for many miles.
+WiFi hotspots – located at airports, hotels, internet cafes, shopping malls, and business locations – offer reception coverage from an office area to a block or, as overlapping hotspots, for many miles.
 However, unlike cellular connectivity, WiFi hotspots cannot handover transparently and so do not offer the roaming capabilities available to the majority of current mobile phones.

 Voice over Internet Protocol